tlenex/node-busmq/README.md

 servers of one location are not directly accessible to other locations.
 This setup is very common when building a bus that spans several data centers, where each data center is isolated behind a firewall.

-Federation enables using queues and channels of a bus without access to the redis servers themselves.
+Federation enables using queues, channels and persisted objects of a bus without access to the redis servers themselves.
-When federating a queue or channel, the federating bus opens a federation channel over web sockets to the target bus, and the target bus manages the queue/channel on its redis servers.
+When federating an object, the federating bus uses web sockets to the target bus as the federation channel, and the target bus manages the object on its redis servers on behalf of the federating bus.
 The federating bus does not host the federated objects on the local redis servers.

 Federation is done over web sockets since they are firewall and proxy friendly.

+The federating bus utilizes a simple pool of hot-connected web sockets.
+When a bus is initialized, it immediately spins up an initial number of web sockets that connect to other bus instances.
+When federating an object, the bus selects a web socket from the pool and starts federating the object over it.
+Once a web socket is given for federation from the pool, the pool immediately opens a new web socket to replace the one that was just given.
+This way, the pool always contains a minimum number of available web sockets for immediate use.
+This behavior provides the best performance by eliminating the need to wait for the web socket to open when starting to federate.

-The API and events of a federated queue/channel are exactly the same as a non-federated queue/channel.
-This is achieved using the awesome [dnode](https://github.com/substack/dnode) module for rpc-ing the entire object API.
+The API and events of a federated objects are exactly the same as a non-federated objects.
+This is achieved using the awesome [dnode](https://github.com/substack/dnode) module for RPCing the object API.

 #### Opening a bus with a federation server